wide-dot/6809-game-builder/toolbox/graphics/compiled/readme.md

 Note : you can mix encoder definition at images level and image level.

+Image or images can be grouped in an imageset.
+An imageset is an index to image variants.

+**imageset**
+- fileOut : the name of asm file to generate

 Here a sample of a configuration file :

     <configuration>